OkiemuteGold/OkiemuteGold/README.md

 ### Hi there 👋 I am Okiemute Gold!
 ##### ⚡ Frontend Developer
 Experienced with responsive designs and semantics.
-Able to quickly grasp new software fundamentals, adapt to new roles and collaborate in a team.
+Able to quickly grasp new software development fundamentals, adapt to new roles and collaborate in a team.
 Currently working with Vuejs.

 ##### ⚡ Check me out: